 Although a doctor must be consulted for treatment recommendations, he or she will very likely say that the first step in treating COPD is to stop smoking.
 The doctor will probably also say that this step is vital.
 Researchers stress that it's never too late to quit smoking.
 Once the lungs are no longer exposed to tobacco smoke, the rate of lung tissue deterioration generally slows.
 However, the lung damage that has already occurred isn't reversed when smoking ceases.
 If a person continues to smoke, lung deterioration will continue at an accelerated rate and may become life threatening.

 Research suggests that from 15% to 25% of smokers develop COPD.
 Some researchers think that the percentage is actually much higher, since some people don't visit their doctor when breathing becomes difficult and therefore don't get a diagnosis.

 Quitting smoking may be difficult for long-term smokers, who are most likely to develop chronic obstructive pulmonary disease.
 It's very important for reducing lung deterioration, however.
 A patient should use all the help available to end their smoking habit.
 Once they no longer smoke, the person may be able to deal with the symptoms that have developed up to that time.
 Of course, the best plan is to never start smoking or to quit before any symptoms of COPD appear.

 Some Other Possible Treatments

 Inhaled forms of medications are frequently prescribed to help relieve symptoms.
 Bronchodilators expand the airways, allowing more oxygen to reach the lungs.
 Corticosteroids reduce inflammation.
 Inhalers containing a combination of these two types of medications are often used.
-There are other inhaled and oral medications that may be helpful as well.
+Some other inhaled and oral medications may be helpful as well.
 AAT may be administered to patients who lack the protein.

 References and Resources